dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 2x3  +x+1 h(−x) = −.
 3x 2 + 5

-Hmm, this doesn’t appear to be the negative of the original function, because of the +1 term in the numerator.
-It’s not the original function either, so the function h is neither odd nor even.
+Hmm, this doesn't appear to be the negative of the original function, because of the +1 term in the numerator.
+It's not the original function either, so the function h is neither odd nor even.

 mirror (y = x)